The Monarchy of the Middle Classes: France, Social, Literary, Political, Second Series, Volume 1 |

 Page 50

-... receive foreign journals in this country or English papers abroad , with an article of luxury . " The circulation of ... receiving foreign " journals in this country , or English papers abroad as an article of luxury . " " " See " papers ...
+... receive foreign journals in this country or English papers abroad , with an article of luxury .
+66 66 " The ... receiving foreign " journals in this country , or English papers abroad as an article of luxury . ” * See " papers relating ...

-... receive foreign journals in this country or English papers abroad , with an article of luxury . " The circulation of ... receiving foreign " journals in this country , or English papers abroad as an article of luxury . " " " See " papers ...
+... receive foreign journals in this country or English papers abroad , with an article of luxury .
+66 66 " The ... receiving foreign " journals in this country , or English papers abroad as an article of luxury . ” * See " papers relating ...

 Page 88